rohjay/texter/README.md

 All code in this repo is my own.
 Completion took roughly 1h45m (not including the readme)

-<excuse>...but I was blindfolded and had both hands behind my back... and was slightly distracted for some of it.</excuse>
+&lt;excuse&gt;...but I was blindfolded and had both hands behind my back... and was slightly distracted for some of it.&lt;/excuse&gt;